-The GreenScreen CertifiedTM Standard for Firefighting Foam: Class B Foam Concentrates and Class A&B Wetting Agents provides the means for manufacturers to communicate their use of safer chemicals per the GreenScreen® for Safer Chemicals hazard assessment method.
-GreenScreen Certified ensures value, usability, and relevance for industry professionals wanting to excel in offering firefighting products made from chemicals that are safer for humans and the environment.
+The GreenScreen CertifiedTM Standard for Firefighting Foam: Class A Foam Concentrates, Class B Foam Concentrates, Class A Wetting Agents, Class A&B Wetting Agents provides the means for manufacturers to communicate their use of safer chemicals per the GreenScreen® for Safer Chemicals hazard assessment method.
+GreenScreen Certified ensures value, usability, and relevance for industry professionals wanting to excel in offering safer chemical formulations used in product manufacturing.

-Clean Production Action developed the GreenScreen CertifiedTM Standard for Firefighting Foam: Class B Foam Concentrates and Class A&B Wetting Agents version 1.0 in consultation with a diverse group of stakeholders, including manufacturers, purchasers, and external scientific experts from consulting firms, non-profit organizations and government agencies.
+Clean Production Action developed the GreenScreen CertifiedTM Standard for Firefighting Foam versions 1.0 and 2.0 in consultation with a diverse group of stakeholders, including manufacturers, purchasers, and external scientific experts from consulting firms, non-profit organizations and government agencies.